Consensys/doc.gnark/docs/HowTo/debug_test.md

 ## Debug

-The most common error you may get while trying to create a proof is
+The most common error you may get while trying to create a proof is:

 ```
 constraint is not satisfied: [(.. * ..) != (.. * ..) + (.. * ..) + (.. * ..)]
 ```

-which means the solver couldn't satify at least one of the constraints with the provided witness.
+The error means the solver couldn't satisfy at least one of the constraints with the provided witness.

-!!!note
+!!! note

-    In some cases, you may encounter a `couldn't solve computational constraint` error, which means the solver couldn't perform an operation needed to verify a constriant.
+    In some cases, you may encounter a `couldn't solve computational constraint` error, which means the solver couldn't perform an operation needed to verify a constraint.
     For example, a division by 0.

-### `cs.Println()`
+### Print values

-The easiest way to debug a circuit is to use `cs.Println()`.
-`cs.Println()` behaves `fmt.Println`, except it will output the values at proving time (when they are solved).
+The easiest way to debug a circuit is to use `cs.Println()`, which behaves like `fmt.Println`, except it outputs the values at proving time (when they are solved).
+For example:

 ```go
 cs.Println("A.X", pubKey.A.X)
 ```

-!!!note
+!!! note

     With errors and prints, `gnark` outputs a stack strace including line number in the circuit code.

 ## Test

-Tests can be implemetend as Go unit tests, in a `_test.go` file.
+Tests can be implementend as Go unit tests, in a `_test.go` file.

 !!! example "Example unit test"

     ```go
     assert := groth16.NewAssert(t)